loopwerk/SagaStencilRenderer/README.md

 ## Extending the Stencil Environment
 You can extend the `Environment` with your own tags and filters, see the [official Stencil docs](https://stencil.fuller.li/en/latest/custom-template-tags-and-filters.html).
-This is why you need to pass in an `Environment`, instead of SagaStencilRenderer creating one for you.

 For example: